(A) To be issued a medication aide certificate the following requirements must be met:

 (D) If a medication aide certificate is issued by the board on or after February first of an even numbered year, the certificate shall be valid, unless the certificate is made inactive or if disciplinary action has rendered it invalid, through April thirtieth of the next even numbered year.

 (E) An individual who holds a current, valid medication aide certificate issued by the board under section 4723.651 of the Revised Code and this chapter, may use the title "medication aide-certified" and the initials "MA-C."

-(F) If, through no fault of the board, an applicant for a medication aide certificate is not determined eligible for certification within one year of receipt of that application, the application is void and the fee forfeited.
+(F) If an applicant fails to meet the requirements for certification within one year of receipt of their application, the application is void and the fee forfeited.
 The application form shall state the circumstances under which this forfeiture may occur.

 (G) The board shall not endorse applicants who have been licensed or certified as medication aides in jurisdictions other than Ohio.

 Rule Amplifies: 4723.61 to 4723.69

 Prior Effective Dates: 02/01/2006 (Emer.), 05/01/2006, 02/01/2008, 02/01/2009, 02/01/2012